marcelocra/dotfiles/README.md

 # Dev

-All my development stuff.
+All my development stuff, from settings to custom programs.

 ## How to use

-Well, that depends on what you want to use.
-Check the README files in each folder for details.
+Depends on what do you want to use.
+Take a look at the folders.

-## Roadmap

-- [ ] create script to facilitate install of config files
-- [ ] create cronjob to enable system configurations that should happen at startup
-- [ ] create init shell script with proper stuff